 - Barnhart Calls on Wegmans to Allow Workers to Wear PPE

-- COVID-19 Virtual Town Hall Hosted by Barnhart, Lupien, Lebron
+- Weekly COVID-19 Virtual Town Halls Hosted by Barnhart, Lupien, Lebron

 - Barnhart Calls on Wegmans to Provide Paid Leave and Work-From-Home